 - Washington state is offering students a new way to prepare for college.

 Through Bridge to College transition courses, students engage in a different approach to learning math and English language arts, gaining the skills and knowledge they need to succeed in college-level work.
-Students who earn a 2 on the Smarter Balanced Assessment and a B grade or above in a Bridge to College transition course will be considered “college-ready” and eligible to enroll in college-level math and English at all participating Washington higher-education institutions.
+Students who earn a B grade or above in a Bridge to College transition course will be considered “college-ready” and eligible to enroll in college-level math and English at all participating Washington higher-education institutions (currently all of the community and technical colleges plus Eastern Washington University).
 Learn more.